open5e/open5e/source/monsters/tome-of-beasts/D/dipsa.rst

 point maximum reduced by an amount equal to the damage taken.
 If a creature’s hit point maximum is reduced to 0 by this effect, the creature dies.
-This reduction to a creature’s hit point maximum lasts until it is affected by a lesser restoration spell or comparable magic.
+This reduction to a creature’s hit point maximum lasts until it is affected by a :ref:`srd:lesser-restoration` spell or comparable magic.